|

 Handling Housing: On and Off Base Tips

 Finding the right place to live is one of the biggest decisions during a PCS.
-Start by registering with the Automated Housing Referral Network (AHRN.com), a Department of Defense resource.
-This site helps you find both on-base and off-base options.
-If you prefer off-base housing, ask for a list of pre-inspected, approved properties.
-Don’t forget to check essential details like lease terms, internet availability, and heating costs.
-Take your time—rushing into a contract based on aesthetics alone could lead to regrets down the road.
+Start by registering with the Automated Housing Referral Network (AHRN.com), a Department of Defense resource that helps you find both on-base and off-base options.

 After the Move: Settling In Smoothly